josh-project/josh/src/reference/filters.md

 ### Text replacement **`:replace="regex","replacement"`**
 Applies the supplied regular expression to every file in the input tree.

+### Signature removal **`:unsign`
+The default behaviour of Josh is to copy, if it exsists, the signature of the original commit in the filtered commit.
+This makes the signature invalid, but allows a perfect round-trip: josh will be able to recreate the original commit from the filtered one.

+This behaviour might not be desirable, and this filter drops the signatures from the history.

 ## Pattern filters

 The following filters accept a glob like pattern ``X`` that can contain ``*`` to